oaknorthbank/typescript-interview/README.md

 - Get familiar with the existing code.
 - Don't write any code.

-During the interview, we'll ask you to expand the current implementation of the credit score function.
+During the interview, we'll ask you to expand the current implementation of the credit score function and update tests accordingly.
 You'll have around 35 minutes for this.

 #### Good to know...